shaulrosenberg/shaulrosenberg/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I have a keen interest in exploring novel technologies and crafting innovative software solutions and efficient shortcuts.\
-🎓 &nbsp;I have a B.Sc. in Computer Science from Shenkar College in Ramat Gan.\
+🎓 &nbsp;Holding a B.Sc. in Computer Science from Shenkar College in Ramat Gan, I possess a solid educational foundation.\
-🌱 &nbsp;I'm always learning and lately, I'm amid a deep dive into web development and especially react.\
+🌱 &nbsp;My learning journey is ceaseless, with my current focus deeply immersed in web development, particularly honing my skills in React.\
-✍️ &nbsp;In my free time, I pursue such topics as neuroscience, math, and linguistics.
-I especially enjoy and have a big passion for Sci-Fi.\
+✍️ &nbsp;I find solace in the great outdoors, embarking on invigorating hikes that allow me to connect with nature's beauty.
+On quieter days, I'm engrossed in the world of literature, immersing myself in the pages of captivating books that transport me to different realms.\
 ✉️ &nbsp;You can reach out to me via email at shaulr10@gmail.com!
 I'll try to respond as soon as I can.

 <img alt="Night Coding" src="./assets/coding.gif" width='300' align="right"/>